For health and care professionals

 When a relationship breaks down with a patient or their family, you may feel a range of emotions including frustration, anxiety, stress and helplessness.
 It can seem as if the situation cannot be resolved.
 If the patient is a child, you may feel that you cannot provide the best care and treatment for them.

-Sometimes you and your colleagues may feel that it is time for invasive treatment to be stopped.
+Sometimes you and your colleagues may feel that it is time for invasive treatment to be stopped but the family may see things very differently.
 Our expert mediators have many years of experience working with professionals, patients and families to help resolve these complex disagreements while keeping the patient at the centre of decision-making.

 Medical and Social Care Mediation